cooperhewitt/tms-tools/README.md

 As of this writing one of the most pressing problems that we need to solve is how address the DBI.pm `LongReadLen` problem, under Ubuntu.

-Sometimes the database schema in TMS (or MS-SQL, it's not clear who is responsible) will say that the maximum length for certain text fields is ... -1.
+Specifically: Sometimes the database schema in TMS (or MS-SQL, it's not clear who is responsible) will say that the maximum length for certain text fields is ... -1.
 This has a couple of interesting side-effects:

 Unless you set DBI.pm 's `LongTruncOk` flag then any data longer than 80 bytes will silently be truncated.
 This is a problem for both object descriptions and keyword fields, in TMS, that are abused for passing around institutional narratives.
 I'm pretty sure that this is an ANSI SQL-92 thing but I can't say for certain.
-But seriously...
+Either way...
 WTF?

 On the other hand if you unset the value then you need to explicitly say how big a text field _might_ be because if the DBI code encounters something longer it promptly blows its brains out.
 As if that weren't bad enough, the only number that doesn't trigger this error is ...
 2GB.

+_If you're bored try setting `LongReadLen` to be the value of `POSIX::MAX_LONG` but please don't complain or blame when it all goes horribly wrong._

 But only if you're doing your exports on a Mac.
 If you try to do the same thing, with exactly the same code, on a Linux machine then you don't get past the first row before Perl runs out of memory.

+Not so good.

 ### MS-SQL's inability to do LIMIT, OFFSET